balazsgaspar/MLP_2017_workshop/README.md

 * msisdn: long - number of the customer
 * date\_key: string - date of the churn

-## Other Information

-Directory *scripts* contains various python scripts for data exploration.
-Script *move_data.py* illustrates how to save parquet data from a remote AWS S3 repository to local repository.

 ## Description of Features

 NOTE: 'callcenters' are numbers behaving like callcenters - i.e. they call to a huge number of phone numbers.